github/developer.github.com/content/guides/delivering-deployments.md

 * TOC
 {:toc}

-The [Deployment API][deploy API] provides your projects hosted on GitHub with the capability to launch them on a production server that you own.
-Combined with [the status API][status API], you'll be able to coordinate your deployments the moment your code lands on `master`.
+The [Deployments API][deploy API] provides your projects hosted on GitHub with the capability to launch them on a production server that you own.
+Combined with [the Status API][status API], you'll be able to coordinate your deployments the moment your code lands on `master`.

 This guide will use that API to demonstrate a setup that you can use.